Transfer of Property Act, 1882: Meaning, Definition & Key Elements

 The Act covers various forms of immovable property, including land, buildings, easements, and benefits arising from the land.

-Key sections include Section 5 (Restrictions on Transfer), Section 54 (Sale Defined), and Section 123 (Transfer for the Benefit of an Unborn Person).
+Key sections include Section 6 (specifies the types of properties that cannot be transferred), Section 54 (sale defined), and Section 123 (transfer for the benefit of an unborn person).

 Legal procedures include drafting and executing property deeds, fulfilling registration requirements, and ensuring compliance with stamp duty regulations for valid property transfers.